XuanyiJennyMa/pupil_cloud_data_preprocessing_Phase_1/Important_information.md

 ## What are the scritps for?

 In our project, we are very interested in the fixations in different parts of a manuscript and the saccades between each parts.
-We have many different kinds of manuscripts:
+We have various kinds of manuscripts:
 +  pictures
 +  pictures with description
 +  texts with illustration